thoughtworks-jumpstart/guides/docs/life-after-jumpstart/becoming-a-better-programmer.md

 # Becoming a better programmer

+## What to learn next?

+> "Skate to where the puck is going, not where it has been." -- Steve Jobs

+So we've come to the end of our 12-week journey together here at Jumpstart.
+You've learned a lot, but there's still a vast ocean of things to learn out there.
+It can be quite daunting when deciding what to learn next.
+There's really so much out there, so how can you make a good decision?

+### Wisdom of the crowd

+Looking at [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2019#technology), we can see that JavaScript, Node.js, Express, and MongoDB are among the most popular technologies today.
+That's why we chose them when we developed our curriculum.

+You can also see that there are other interesting insights to be gained from the survey.
+TypeScript has been steadily gaining popularity, along with Python and Rust.
+React Native and PostgreSQL are among the most popular frameworks and databases respectively.
+Stack Overflow releases these surveys each year, so don't forget to look at those results as and when they come out.

+Another useful reference is the [ThoughtWorks Radar](https://www.thoughtworks.com/radar).
+These are broken into four areas - Techniques, Tools, Platforms, as well as Languages and Frameworks.
+The radar is updated frequently, so be sure to check back for [updates](https://www.thoughtworks.com/radar#subscribe).

+### Build stuff

+There's nothing quite like putting ideas into action and building a project; especially [silly ones](https://firstround.com/review/Spotifys-Design-Lead-on-Why-Side-Projects-Should-be-Stupid/).
+However, we caution against blindly following tutorials to build a project.
+You should rely on reading documentation and figuring out how to build stuff from scratch.

 ## Having the right mindset

 > “I'm not a great programmer; I'm just a good programmer with great habits.” -- Kent Beck